phacb/multilev/MultiLev/README.md

+# MultiLev phase control

+The source code required to send the phases to the pi-pico array are in 'multi_phase_control'

+# MultiLev construction

 An annotated image of a fully built MultiLev device can be found in MultiLev.pdf.

 MultiLev is based on the original tinylev (https://www.instructables.com/Acoustic-Levitator/) with individually addressed transducers as in Ultraino (https://www.instructables.com/Ultrasonic-Array/).